 Here are some commonly used Git commands:

-1. git init: Initializes a new Git repository.
+: Initializes a new Git repository.git clone

-13. git remote: Shows the remote repositories connected to the local repository.
+: Shows the remote repositories connected to the local repository.

 These are just a few of the many Git commands available.
 The Git command line interface provides a wide range of tools for managing and collaborating on software projects.